 Venturing and planning for a new medium may take some getting used to.
 But fret not.
 Brands such as Facebook and McAfee have paved the way with their branded podcast.

 Back in 2019, Facebook launched its first podcast, “Three and a Half Degrees“.
 The inspirational talk show highlighted the trials and tribulations of entrepreneurship.
 Guest speakers from different SMEs and MNCs were invited to share business insights.
 Through Three and a Half Degrees, business owners and stakeholders learned how connectivity and technology could help with their success.
-The podcast has grown and cemented Facebook as a business network that supports and empowers small businesses.
+The podcast has grown and cemented Facebook as a business network that supports and empowers businesses.

 Gearing towards consumers, there’s McAfee, the internet security SaaS firm that released one of the earliest branded podcast content: Hackable?.
 The podcast explored different aspects of cybersecurity from myths to cautionary tales.
 Each episode explored how susceptible we are to cybercriminals.
 Speaking of being topical, before the last season premiere of Mr. Robot, McAfee released an episode centred around the cyberattacks inspired by the show.
 Overall, Hackable? was able to captivate audiences with its relatable and entertaining storytelling.